-- a.
-Reinstatement requires a memo from the Program Chair/Director to the Dean for recommendation of reinstatement. - b.
-The Dean will advise the student in writing within ten (10) business days of the change in status. - c.
-Probation Reinstatement after a probationary period means that the student returns to good academic standing. - d.
+- 1. Reinstatement requires a memo from the Program Chair/Director to the Dean for recommendation of reinstatement. - 2.
+The Dean will advise the student in writing within seven (7) calendar days of the change in status. - 3.
 Suspension or Leave Reinstatement after a suspension or leave period means that the student is allowed to register for courses but may not necessarily be in good standing.
 The student's academic standing would depend on the conditions for reinstatement, and individual circumstances.

-- e.
-The Program Chair/Director will review the student's status to determine whether the conditions have been met: - i.
-If the student has met the conditions by the end of the probation/suspension/leave period, the Program Chair/Director may recommend reinstatement to the Dean, who will then inform the student of the decision in writing within ten (10) business days of the date of this recommendation. - ii.
-If the student has not met the conditions for reinstatement by the end of the probation/suspension/leave period, the student may be subject to dismissal. - iii.
-Probation and suspension/leave may be extended by Program Chair/Director's recommendation to the Dean, with appropriate documentation to warrant continuation of the probation/suspended status.
-The Dean shall notify the student of the extension, the extension period, and the conditions for reinstatement by letter within ten (10) business days of the Program Chair/Director's recommendation.
+- 4. The Program Chair/Director will review the student's status to determine whether the conditions have been met: - a.
+If the student has met the conditions by the end of the suspension/leave period, the Program Chair/Director may recommend reinstatement to the Dean, who will then inform the student of the decision in writing within seven (7) calendar days of the date of this recommendation. - b.
+If the student has not met the conditions for reinstatement by the end of the suspension/leave period, the student may be subject to dismissal. - c.
+Suspension/leave may be extended by Program Chair/Director's recommendation to the Dean, with appropriate documentation to warrant continuation of the status.
+The Dean shall notify the student of the extension, the extension period, and the conditions for reinstatement by letter within seven (7) calendar days of the Program Chair/Director's recommendation. - i.
+Students must acknowledge receipt via electronic signature on Adobe form f.

-f.
 DISMISSAL | AA-02F